CHARTER FOR SCREEN TALENT EUROPE

 MEMBERSHIP

-Membership in STE is institutional and not individual.
+Membership in STE is institutional rather than individual.
 New members are admitted by an absolute majority vote during the GA.

 CRITERIA

-Specifically, any organisation that seeks to join STE, must fulfill as many of the following criteria as possible (at least seven):
+Specifically, any organisation that seeks to join STE, must fulfil as many of the following criteria as possible (at least seven):

 1. Screen: Active in film, media, games, animation, XR, or television